 Papa bought Branwell some soldiers from Leeds.
 When Papa came home it was night and we were in bed, so next morning Branwell came to our door with a box of soldiers.
 Emily & I jumped out of bed and I snatched up one and exclaimed , “This is the Duke of Wellington it shall be mine!”
 When I said this, Emily likewise took one and said it should be hers.
 When Anne came down she took one also.
 Mine was the prettiest of the whole and perfect in every part.
 Emily’s was a grave-looking fellow.
 We called him “Gravey”.
 Anne’s was a queer little thing, very much like herself.
 He was called “Waiting Boy”.
 Branwell chose “Bonaparte”.— Charlotte Brontë, The History of the Year

 This is not the act of an uncaring or disinterested parent, but one with a regard for his offsprings’ happiness just as much as their education.
 The Brontë parsonage may have known tragedy, but it was also a place of much love and joy, the latter being evident from the siblings’ playful Glass Town tales.
-Crucially, despite concerns for their health, finances, education, and spiritual welfare, the Brontë children were allowed to play, and to just be children.
-Although his bad eye sight meant that Patrick couldn’t read the tiny books produced by his children, I’d be prepared to bet that he knew about their existence, and didn’t move to stifle their creativity.
-It is my belief that subjugated and unhappy children could not dream up such worlds or produce such writings.
-Although Patrick was an author himself, penning titles such as Cottage Poems, The Rural Minstrel: A Miscellany of Descriptive Poems, The Cottage In The Wood, and The Maid Of Killarney, his devotion to and open mindedness regarding his children’s education, intellect, and creativity produced a nurturing environment in which characters were born, explored, then put aside or further developed into the likes of Jane, Rochester, Heathcliff, and the strong willed Helen.
+Crucially, despite concerns for their health, finances, education, and spiritual welfare, the Brontë children were allowed to play and to just be children.
+Although his bad eyesight meant that Patrick couldn’t read the tiny books produced by his children, I’d be prepared to bet that he knew about their existence, and didn’t move to stifle their creativity.
+I believe that subjugated and unhappy children could not dream up such worlds or produce such writings.
+Although Patrick was an author himself, penning titles such as Cottage Poems, The Rural Minstrel: A Miscellany of Descriptive Poems, The Cottage In The Wood, and The Maid Of Killarney, his devotion to and open-mindedness regarding his children’s education, intellect, and creativity produced a nurturing environment in which characters were born, explored, then put aside or further developed into the likes of Jane, Rochester, Heathcliff, and the strong-willed Helen.